oktadev/okta-blog/_source/_posts/2023-06-13-devday23-enterprise-ready-keynote.md

 ## Get ready for more enterprise-ready content!

 In the following weeks, watch for more posts featuring the conference presentations.
-You'll learn more about the sort of things enterprises look for, authentication considerations, managing users, and elevating authentication mechanisms.
+You'll learn more about what enterprises look for, authentication considerations, managing users, and elevating authentication mechanisms.

 Are you gearing up for enterprise customers?
 Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://www.youtube.com/c/OktaDev/) for ongoing content about this topic.
 We'd also love to hear from you!
 Please comment below if you have any questions or want to share anything about becoming enterprise-ready or any other topics you'd like to learn more about.